jorijn/laravel-security-checker/README.md

 Jorijn\LaravelSecurityChecker\ServiceProvider::class,
 ```

+_Note: On Laravel 5.5 and up, this package will use auto discovery and the above step is no longer required._

 ### Configuration
 If you want to have the package email the reports to you, you need to tell the package to who it should send it to.